By car or motorbike

 When you arrive to Bercel, the closest village to the festival venue.
 At the Bercel kisáruház bus stop you will find car drivers who will kindly help you out to transfer you and your luggages to the festival site.
 They also will be able to help you to return from the festival site to the village.

 Transfer service will be available between 8th-14th August.

 Travel fee: 10 EUR per person / drive.

 By public transport

 It is really easy to reach our place by long distance bus, and if you want to have your bicycle but don’t want to ride 60 kilometres, you can take the train to a nearby village and start from there.

 Several direct buses connect Budapest to the village of Bercel, taking a little over an hour.
 Bercel is the nearest village.
 In Budapest, the buses depart from the Újpest-Városkapu Volánbusz terminal which can be easily approached by metro (line 3).
 You can buy your ticket in the ticket office or from a ticket machine.
-For timetables you can check the menetrendek.hu website.
+For timetables you can check the menetrendek.hu website for bus and train and the mavcsoport.hu website for trains only.
 Please note, some of the bus services are not direct, you have to change at one point.
 It is safer and more convenient to take direct buses.
 There are also bus services to Bercel from the city of Vác.